Wainwright throws CG on 39th birthday, Cards top Indians 7-2

 Wainwright (3-0) settled in after allowing a two-run homer to Tyler Naquin in the second inning.
 The right-hander struck out nine and walked two, going the distance for the first time since July 16, 2016, against the Marlins.

+The performance even prompted the entire Indians team to salute him after the final out.

+“That was special,” Wainwright said.
+“I’ll never forget it.
+Appreciate it.
+Thank you very much, Cleveland.”

-Just as important, he gave a much-needed breather to a bullpen that worked 15 1/3 innings over the previous two games.
+Just as gratifying, he gave a much-needed breather to a St. Louis bullpen that worked 15 1/3 innings over the previous two games.

+Wainwright knew the importance of going deep and told Cardinals pitching coach Mike Maddux before the game that he had 120 pitches in him.
+Wainwright finished with 122, the most by any pitcher this season.

+“I know our bullpen is taxed, and the guys were tired and they just needed a break,” Wainwright said.
+“Nobody feels sorry for us but, you know, this game is such a grind, mentally.
+Physically everybody’s in very good shape, but it’s such a grind mentally to play that many games and not have any off days and then go into extra innings and play really tough opponents that are grinding out at-bats.”

 Fowler’s two-run double was followed by Dylan Carlson’s two-run single to give the Cardinals a 4-2 lead in the second.
 St. Louis had mustered just three runs in the past 28 innings before the outburst.